Thư viện chuyên khoa

 When choosing an implant, your perception of the price, quality, and technical characteristics of each type can be the deciding factor in which product line is suitable.

-Dental implants require almost the same oral care as natural teeth.
+Dental implant care requires almost the same oral care as natural teeth.
 To clean narrow spaces, such as those beneath implant-supported bridges, All-on-4, or whole arch implants, extra hygiene tools could be required.
 The important thing is to thoroughly clean the gums next to your tooth replacement and the implant repair.

 All-on-4